SpankChain/docs.spankpay.com/README.md

 > _This wiki is heavily inspired by the [Aragon Wiki](https://github.com/aragon/aragon-wiki/).
 Huge thanks for all of their pioneering work!_

 ## Deploying Updates

-Updates are automatically deployed by YourBase on each push to `master`.